Spring Testing Updates

 Test Scheduling and Collection Sites

 I scheduled a test and now I need to reschedule.
-What should I do?You can cancel and reschedule in either your Apple or Android app or through the web system.
+What should I do?You can cancel and reschedule in either your Apple or Android app.
 Under Next Step in the app it shows scheduled tests and there is a cancel button you can select.
 Then go into schedule a test and select a new time.
 In the web system, you can cancel or reschedule in the e-mail confirmation.

 Can I use any of the UNL testing locations or am I assigned to one?Each time you register for your test, you can sign up to use any of the UNL saliva-based testing locations.
 Choose whichever one is most convenient for your schedule.

-What are the hours for testing?Hours and specific locations will be available within the Safer Community app.
+What are the hours for testing?Hours and specific locations are available within the Safer Community app.

 Do I have to do anything to prepare for the test?